We are in creation process

 The objective is to start the explorations on the choreographic possibilities to approach anger from the notion of universal accessibility.
 For this reason, various mechanisms that link movement, verbal description and use of the Colombian Sign Language will be investigated.

 As a result of this stage, it is sought to have clarity to make the first proposals for costumes, art, scenery, sound and accessibility.
 These will be the common elements between the three pieces of the triptych.

-Video artist Camila Malaver will follow the creation process to film a sensitive documentary that will have three chapters.
-The main narrative language will be dance.
+Video artist Camila Malaver is following the creation process to create a sensitive documentary that will have 4 chapters.